e9716/neo_fish_functions/README.md

-## collention of fish commands for my own use.
+## collection of fish commands for my own use.
 A collection of useful commands for myself.
 Includes forked commands developed by others.
 supports wsl2(may be few commands not working) and macOS.